tojkuv/the-rust-book/error-handling/README.md

 **Listing 9-9: Using `fs::read_to_string` instead of opening and then reading the file**

 Reading a file into a string is a fairly common operation, so the standard library provides thhe convenient `fs::read_to_string` function that opens the fille, creates a new `String`, reads the contents of the file, puts the contents into that `String`, and returns it.
-Of course, using `fs::read_to_string` doesn't give us the opportunity to explain all the error handling, so we did it the longer way first.
+Of course, using `fs::read_to_string` doesn'_t give us the opportunity to explain all the error handling, so we did it the longer way first.

 ### Where The `?` Operator Can Be Used